tommyshado/electricity-app/README.md

 # electricity-app

 Create a widget that allows a user to keep track of electricity usage.

+A user can:

+* top-up electricity units for a selected amount.
+* and select an appliance to use.

+Note:

-A user can top-up electricity units for amounts selected.
-And then select the appliance to use.
-Each appliance use a different amount of units.
-Users can take an electricity advance.
-The advance will need to be paid back on subsequent top-ups.
+* Each appliance use a different amount of units.
+* Users can take an electricity advance.
+* The advance will need to be paid back on subsequent top-ups.

 ## Instructions